benjamin-asdf/weddingnext/readme.md

-# ClojureScript App Template
+# ClojureScript Weddingnext Template
-Basic setup for tinkering with CLJS browser applications.
+Basic setup for tinkering with CLJS browser weddingnextlications.
 Not intended for production use.

 What's inside: